Legends-of-Alabastra-ReBorn/LOAR-BE/README.md

 ## Deployment

-To test out on localhost, py manage.py runserver.
+To test out on localhost, in the command line: py manage.py runserver

 Repo is deployed live on Heroku:
 https://alabastra-reborn.herokuapp.com/

 ## Built With